Judges' licenses are renewed annually, providing that the following conditions are met:

 A licensed judge who has not judged at least one (1) assignment in the past five (5) years for each group or breeds for which the judge has been licensed will have their license reviewed by the CKC.
 On the recommendation of the Event Officiating Committee, the judge may be allowed to proceed or will be offered enrollment in the Emeritus Program.

 Licensed judges are encouraged and expected to engage in a self – directed program of professional development.
 Recognizing that a judge has a commitment to on-going education, all judges will maintain an educational portfolio with appropriate documentation and/or certification.
-This portfolio will be reviewed and approved by The Canadian Kennel Club at the end of each six (6) year cycle.
+This portfolio will be reviewed and approved by The Canadian Kennel Club at the end of each five (5)) year cycle.

 Should a judge fail to meet these requirements, the judge's license will be held in abeyance until such time that the requirement is met.

-In each six (6) year cycle, a judge must:
+In each five (5) year cycle, a judge must:

-c) meet one of the requirements as outlined in each of the two (2) categories:
+c) meet the requirements as outlined in each of the two (2) categories:

 Judges that are licensed to judge three (3) breeds or less, are required to choose from the following options within each six (6) year cycle: